core-wg/resource-directory/draft-ietf-core-resource-directory.md

 independenlty of whether there are configured requirements on the credentials for a given endpoint name ({{secure-ep}}) or whether arbitrary names are accepted ({{arbitrary-ep}}).

+Simple registration could be used to circumvent address based access control:
+An attacker would send a simple registration request with the victim's address as source address, and later look up the victim's .well-known/core content in the RD.
+Mitigation for this is recommended in {{simple}}.

 ## Access Control